 Finally I am running out of quinces.
-I have two trees, of the variety called Pineapple, and they produce more reliably than any of the apple, pear, plum, and cherry trees in my lowland orchard.
+I have two trees, of the variety ‘Pineapple’, and they produce more reliably than any of the apple, pear, plum, and cherry trees in my lowland orchard.
 So I always give away quinces, and this year I even sold some.
 Yet it’s January 20, and still I have a box of the fruit left in the unheated guest bedroom.

 I’m not complaining.
 Quinces are good for a lot of things.
 From the nineteenth century until after World War II, quinces were valued especially for their pectin.
 People would cook the sliced fruit in water, and then either make the liquid into jelly or boil it down until it was sour and viscous before combining it with other fruits in jelly or jam.
 For centuries before that quinces were made into paste, the original marmalade—or, simply, thick, sliceable jam—to be served as finger food.
-Quince paste has never lost popularity in Spain or parts of Latin America, and it seems to be coming back into style in the United States.
+Quince paste has never lost popularity in Spain or parts of Latin America, and it has been coming back into style in the United States, often under the Spanish name, membrillo.
 Even more appealing than quince paste, to me, are pastes from quinces combined with other fruits, such as berries and plums.
 Quinces also make delightful, fragrant syrups (I most like a raw syrup of quince and honey), and jams that can turn out red or white, and smooth or rough, depending on your method.
 Cooked in syrup for nearly two hours, quince cubes or slices become a ruby-red spoon sweet.
 Steeped in vodka with sugar, quinces become an aromatic liqueur.
 Poached in white wine with honey, they become a tart relish for roasts or even a dessert.
 Quinces combine well with apples in pie, and some people like them best simply hollowed out (with a coring tool that looks like a small, heavy spoon with a pointed tip) and baked whole like an apple.

 Having made all those things this year, I wanted to try something different.
-I gazed at the quinces, sitting in the guest bedroom beside the last of the peppers (peppers keep much longer in a cool guest room, by the way, than they do in a refrigerator), and I wanted to combine the two.
+I gazed at the quinces, sitting in the guest bedroom beside the last of the peppers (peppers keep much longer in a cool room, by the way, than they do in a refrigerator), and I wanted to combine the two.
 I’d already made some wonderful quince–red pepper jelly.
 What else could I try?
 I decided on—

 1 to 2 tablespoons mustard oil*